NeeL-Nexus/IndroneelMalakar_2026A3PS0438H_MechanicalDesign/README.md

 Submitted by the name Aeolus task 2.f3d only posted 1 leg out of the 4 landing gears as suggested by seniors (also did the stress test and uploaded the report)

+Here is the study report of the stress test is uploaded as LandingGear_report.pdf